By Brandes Elitch

 Look at what happened in the cash register industry.
 At first, every merchant had a cash register and a separate POS terminal.
-The cash register manufacturers figured out they could do both functions, with a big net savings
+The cash register manufacturers figured out they could do both functions, with a big net savings to merchants.

 The Apple Inc. iPad was another game changer: for $500, merchants could get touch screen technology, which used to be really expensive.
 Initially, these were mobile applications, driven by consumers shopping at the POS, and are now online too.